Essay on Women Empowerment

 Article on Women Empowerment in 100 Words (BONUS)

-Women have been facing issues since the day they are born.
+Women have been facing issues since the day they were born.
 Fighting for their rights, society’s stereotypes, and their freedom.
 Women’s Empowerment means encouraging women through education, at a professional level, accepting their opinions, and providing them with the right they desire.
 Women should not stay behind someone’s shadow and not be able to express themselves.
 The main motive of women’s empowerment is to give women a chance to outshine others and get equal rights in society.
 The first step of women’s empowerment is literacy.
 A well-educated woman is confident, outspoken, and able to make decisions.
-Especially in a country like India, If women get a chance to study they can be a prime minister like Indira Gandhi, IPS like Kiran Bedi, or become a famous CEO like Indira Nooyi
+Especially in a country like India, If women get a chance to study they can be a prime minister like Indira Gandhi, IPS like Kiran Bedi, or become a famous CEO like Indira Nooyi.

 Article on Women Empowerment in 200 Words (BONUS)

 The need for women’s empowerment has existed for a long time but only in the last few years, it has become popular.
 Women’s empowerment is not just a fight for equal rights.
 Women empowerment is the upliftment of women from a society constantly pulling them down.
 In a country like India where female goddesses are worshipped at the same time a woman faces sexual harassment, is denied the right to education, her voice is suppressed and becomes the next case of domestic violence.
 Indian society will only be able to evolve when they stop putting constant pressure on women and allow them to share their thoughts with others.
 A woman in India is restricted to household chores and taking care of family members.
 Women’s Empowerment is the need of the hour in India because awareness among women is important for them to understand their rights.
 If they are aware of their basic rights only then women will be able to fight for it.
-The first step towards women empowerment starts with supporting their opinions.
+The first step towards women’s empowerment starts with supporting their opinions.
 Don’t mock them or bury their opinions.
 Boost their confidence and build their self-esteem.
 Encourage them to pursue their dreams, provide resources for help and be their mentor.
-Women have the ability not to shape their lives but also to shape the world.
-Equal opportunities and the right to make their own decisions are the basics to start with women empowerment.
+Women have the ability not only to shape their lives but also to shape the world.
+Equal opportunities and the right to make their own decisions are the basics to start with women’s empowerment.

 FAQs